 - Regular ice and pain killers

-- Make absolutely sure that you don’t trip and fall; keep the floor and walking space clean and free of obstacles
+- Make absolutely sure that you don’t trip and fall; keep the floor and walking space clear and free of obstacles

-- Fill the fridge / freezer with meals before you come into hospital so you don’t have too much work to do when you are recovering
+- Fill the fridge / freezer with meals before you come into hospital so you don’t have too much work to do whilst you are recovering